bids-standard/bids-specification/src/modality-specific-files/behavioral-experiments.md

 -   REQUIRED for some data that can be found in the `beh` directory (for example `SamplingFrequency` and `StartTime` for `*_<physio|stim>.tsv.gz` files),

-it is RECOMMENDED to add the following metadata to the JSON files of this directory:
+it is RECOMMENDED to add the following metadata to the JSON files of this directory.

 ### Task information